somatic and movement therapy

 • Most of the modalities above can be offered as group therapy which provides valuable opportunities for connection and community healing.
 Click here to learn more.

-Brighton at Fairbanks Somatic Therapy and Wellness explains what Dance Movement Therapy is, how it works, and how it can help people overcome trauma, manage their emotional responses, and explore their inner worlds.
+Brighton explains what Dance Movement Therapy is, how it works, and how it can help people overcome trauma, manage their emotional responses, and explore their inner worlds.